top1944/duckuments/docs/atoms_70_software_devel_guide/15_what_the_duck.md

 Please add below any configuration test that can be automated:

-* Check that all the `rosX` command resolve to a file`/opt/ros/kinetic/bin/rosX`.
+* Check that all the `rosX` command resolve to a file `/opt/ros/kinetic/bin/rosX`.

-* Make sure that packages such as `python-roslaunch` are not installed.
-(The user is invited to install it when `roslaunch` is not found!)

 * Editor is set to `vim`.